This guide is a collection of resources and practical advice for living in Guangzhou.

 Address: 19, Hua Li Lu, 1/F North Tower, Ocean Pearl Building, Tianhe District

-At Chinese hospitals, unless it is a private VIP hospital (which are obviously much more expensive), don’t expect staff to speak a single word of English or to receive you immediately.
+At Chinese hospitals, unless it is a private VIP hospital (which is obviously much more expensive), don’t expect staff to speak a single word of English or to receive you immediately.
 You will have to wait in line and communicate in Chinese.
 Here is a non-exhaustive list of some of the public hospitals that accept foreigners: